blakeaustin01/rousix-surplus-planner/README.md

 # Rousix Surplus Ownership Planner

-A polished static prototype for demonstrating a surplus-based ownership roadmap.
+This is a polished static prototype for demonstrating a surplus-based ownership roadmap.

+## What it does

+A visitor enters:

+- an ownership goal
+- a target price
+- a starting contribution
+- a monthly contribution
+- a planning timeline
+- a machine tier to discuss

+The prototype generates:

+- direct contribution coverage
+- planning gap
+- cash-only monthly target
+- suggested discussion tier
+- plain-English explanation
+- guided roadmap with expandable stage explanations

-## Purpose
+## Roadmap structure

-This is a marketing and education demo.
-A visitor enters an ownership goal, starting contribution, monthly contribution, planning timeline, and machine tier.
-The app generates a visual planning snapshot using this sequence:

-Contribution → Surplus → Liquidity → Appreciation → Ownership
+Each roadmap stage explains:

+1. What this stage means
+2. What the visitor should review
+3. What Rousix could discuss
+4. What this stage does not promise

 ## Important disclaimer

+This app is for educational and marketing demonstration purposes only.

-This app does not provide financial, investment, tax, legal, mining, staking, credit, lending, or accounting advice.
+It does not provide financial, investment, tax, legal, credit, lending, mining, staking, or accounting advice.

-It does not predict:
+It does not predict or guarantee:

 - profits
 - returns
 - mining output
 - staking output
 - appreciation
 - liquidity
+- financing approval
+- asset purchase
 - ownership outcomes

-All calculations are simplified educational estimates based only on the numbers entered by the visitor.
+All calculations are simplified planning estimates based only on the numbers entered by the visitor.

 ## Files

 - `index.html` — page structure
 - `styles.css` — visual design
 - `app.js` — planner logic
+- `README.md` — project description

 ## Deployment